ThorDimas/AnalysisProjects/README.md

 # Crowfunding Project
-# Attahced is the first challenge documents.
+# Attached is the first challenge documents.